markelse/Phoenix/README.md

 # WELCOME TO PHOENIX

-My name is MArk and I am the sole developer of Phoenix.
+My name is Mark and I am the sole developer of Phoenix.
 I am new to PHP and this is my first attempt at a full PHP script.

 I decided to build this script because I needed to make a script for a project of mine that allowed users to register for an account and then login to a members area.